 Other possible side effects of ACE inhibitors include:

 Not everyone taking an ACE inhibitor develops a cough.
-Researchers don’t know exactly why ACE inhibitors can cause coughing.
-The most commonly accepted theory is that the cough is related to an increase in irritating chemicals — such as the bradykinin protein — that are usually broken down by the ACE enzyme.
+Researchers don’t know exactly why these medications cause coughing in some people and not others.
+The most commonly accepted theory is that the cough is related to an increase in irritating chemicals — such as bradykinin — that are usually broken down by the ACE enzyme.
 These irritating chemicals can cause the muscles in your airway to constrict.

 An ACE inhibitor-induced cough may start within the first few weeks or months of starting the drug.